ARgorithm/toolkit/docs/docs/server.md

 	```

-The environment variables in above compose files are read from `.env` file.You can create strong secret keys using
+The environment variables in above compose files are read from `.env` file.
+You can create strong secret keys using

 <div class="termy">